A Close-up Study Of The Asylum Application Of Amos Yee & Alvin Tan — You Be The Judge Who’s More Deserving

 7. Amos was not given a Credible Fear Screening (by USCIS officers) but went straight to the IJ (Immigration Judge) for asylum adjudication which earned him a favorable initial ruling from Judge Cole.
 In contrast, Alvin passed the Credible Fear Screening conducted during the 4 months of his initial detention, and (presumably) has had his following IJ adjudication settled in his favor.
-Passing the basic-level Credible Fear Screening renders an applicant extra credibility and enhances his odds in any subsequent appeal challenges.
+Passing the basic-level Credible Fear Screening renders an asylum applicant extra credibility and enhances his odds in any subsequent appeal challenges.
 This is one seal of approval Amos will have to do without in his present appellate battle.

 8. Unlike Singapore, whence Alvin hails, there isn’t the obligatory requirement for National Service in Malaysia.
 Ultimately in the appeal process, the motivation question of asylum seekers will surface.
 Would an asylum adjudicator be more favorably inclined towards or be put off by an applicant if there was suspicion of avoidance in National Service concerning him?
-Amos is currently 18 and would otherwise be enlisted in his National Service by now.
+Amos is currently 18 and would otherwise be enlisted in National Service by now.

 9. In all appellate reviews, the question of prospective persecution and torture confronting an asylum-seeker will take center stage.
-The inevitable fate of Alvin if sent back home is writ large in the disproportionately 6-month long sentence already meted out to his sex partner Vivian in 2016 for their trivial gaffe.
-On top of that, Alvin has openly expressed his dread of being incarcerated — upon convicted for sure — at that notorious Sungai Buloh Prison with a history of being sued for prison mismanagement that resulted in grievous inmate abuse.
+The inevitable fate of Alvin if sent back home is writ large in the disproportionately 6-month long sentence already meted out to his sex partner Vivian in 2016 following her conviction over their trivial gaffe.
+On top of that, Alvin has openly expressed his dread of being incarcerated — upon his ineluctable conviction — at that notorious Sungai Buloh Prison with a history of being sued for prison mismanagement stemming from grievous inmate abuses.
 Amos, on the other hand, faces none such adversity.

 Other incidental differences in personal characteristics: